lugomas/blogging-platform-api/README.md

 - user can also filter posts by a search term
 - Include MKDOCS to this project
   - Explain what i've learned from this project
-- Kubernetes?
-- GORM?
-- Understand how could I create this app in the cloud
-  - API Gateway
-  - RDS
-  - EKS